Joaquin-E-Serraiti/pathfinding-visualizer/DOWNLOAD_AND_RUN.md

 ## That's all!

 The GUI will load in your browser.
-Good job on installing and running this project.
+Good job on downloading and running this project.
 Now you can:

 - Set grid size, start/end points, and obstacles.